Mortgage Guide

 VA LENDING

-• Up to 6% Buyers Credit (from seller towards closing cost)
+• Seller Credits: Up to 6% towards closing costs.

-• Funding fee exemptions for qualified VA borrowers
+• Funding Fee Exemptions: Available for qualified borrowers.

 VA LENDING